It was a Robert Samuelson piece in the Washington Post, May 15th.

 When I speak of sustainability, I talk about ultimately a cap and trade system.

-You wanted to know who Huntsman is.
+You want to know who Huntsman is?

-Better to you can hear him in his own words.
+Better, you can hear him in his own words.

-Who writes, where do you stand on this argument?
+I have an email message from Annie, who writes, where do you stand on this argument?

 I think, Governor, this is a critical question for some.

-The argument that decent quality, affordable health care is not a right, but a privilege.
+The argument that decent, quality, affordable health care is not a right, but a privilege.

 Is health care a right?